DuendeInexistente/Cirque/ShortStories/stars.md

 The small, edgy Duda was coated in a mix of rusted metal that the family always tried desperately to keep at bay, on four detached legs with their bottom tips angled inwards like a scorption's.
 At some point it had floated instead, but now it walked as a result of 'Non-interrelative levitation systems growing damaged beyond practical usability' and would skulk around, 'collecting data' for whatever was that it did so, it's walking always slightly off and slightly disjointed and, in truth, everyone was convinced that yellow was slowly going insane.
 It wasn't any particular action, just the undergoing offness of someone you've known your entire life changing in subtle but unnerving ways that words could explain but not convey the importance of.

-Watching him walk was like seeing a stick figure come to life, in all the wrong ways.
+Watching it walk was like seeing a stick figure come to life, in all the wrong ways.

  "Lord yellow."
 She said out of compromise.

  "This unit does not recognize nor need titles, but is honoured."
 Said lord yellow like it had to every member of her family for the last three generations.
 "Have you found news regarding Citizen Lettuce Leaf."

  "No." She said truthfully.
-Over a century now and still they had not heard anything: It induced a running, unstated but nonetheless *increasing* panic in the family to realize that if Citizen had ever been real, he was long since dead now.
+Over a century now and still they had not heard anything: It induced a running, unstated but nonetheless *increasing* panic in the family to realize that if Citizen had ever been real, it was long since dead now.
 "I haven't."

 And no one knew what would lord yellow do when it found out, or was forced to acknowledge, this fact.

-And then lord yellow did something that, to Fireclay's knowledge, he had never done:
+And then lord yellow did something that, to Fireclay's knowledge, it had never done:

- "Are you sure."
-He questioned her.
+ "Are you sure." it questioned her.
 Or asked, Fire didn't know, because yellow always spoke plainly and, if it ever took offence in something, it was a small and secret sort of offence that, to lords and ladies, was much more scary than any bout of revenge.
 "Have you sought answers from locally lodged travellers."

  "Yes."
 She lied with the expertise that being nobility, even an overall minor one, gave her.
 But in reality, why ask?
 Why seek answers that in a hundred years had yet to come?
 It was an exercise in futility, it was.

+ "Are you sure."
+At times yellow seemed to find it fit to draw a face on his circle plate, but not now.
+Now, it stared at her from the depths of it's own systems and machinations plain and unreadable.